 For ages: 8+

-Wow, how the Mia Mealtime Magic baby doll comes alive, with a wide variety of animated facial expressions that look incredibly lifelike.
+Wow, how the Mia and Maya Mealtime Magic baby dolls comes alive, with a wide variety of animated facial expressions that look incredibly lifelike.
 The sophisticated animatronics make eye movements, chewing, and blowing “raspberries” look natural, complete with a tongue that sticks out.
 She’ll also let you know how she liked her lunch (or didn’t.)
 Color-reading technology built into Mia’s feeding “spoon” makes her react differently depending on how she’s fed from the tubs of pretend food on her tray - with 50 sequencing combinations/reactions.
-Mia is available in three skin tones.
+Mia and Maya are available in two skin tones.

 For ages: 4+